-Battery care; it’s one of those every day, mundane tasks that’s so easy to overlook.
+Battery care; it’s one of those everyday, mundane tasks that’s so easy to overlook.

 You’re busy, and in the race to get through the day, order fulfillment, worker safety, daily operations, and inventory management take the lead.
 But taking the time to consider your lift truck batteries could go a long way to improving your bottom line.
-Forklift batteries are costly to replace and unfortunately, many batteries are replaced far too soon as a result of improper care and neglect.
+Forklift batteries are costly to replace, and unfortunately, many batteries are replaced far too soon as a result of improper care and neglect.

 As a former service rep, I’ve seen several instances of poor battery upkeep, costing businesses thousands of dollars.
-Many forklift users plug the battery into the truck and go about their business, seldom remembering to check water levels or equalize the charge, and are often guilty of charging the battery when convenient instead of waiting until its discharged (when utilizing a non-opportunity charging system) – all of which will reduce the life of your battery.
+Many forklift users plug the battery into the truck and go about their business, seldom remembering to check water levels or equalize the charge, and are often guilty of charging the battery when convenient instead of waiting until it discharged (when utilizing a non-opportunity charging system) – all of which will reduce the life of your battery.

-By incorporating small, simple measures into your daily schedule, you can drastically improve the lifespan of your batteries, and by extension, your lift trucks.
+By incorporating small, simple measures into your daily schedule, you can drastically improve the lifespan of your batteries and by extension, your lift trucks.
 The key benefits your business will experience when you introduce a battery maintenance program include:

 - Decreasing expenses

 Depending upon the lift truck, the average cost of a new battery will run between $2,000-$8,000.
 Protect your investment!
 With proper care and preventative maintenance, a new battery should last you between five and seven years.
 Because of neglect and poor charging practices, many batteries need to be replaced in half that time.

 When a battery is nearing its end, there are some obvious signs.
 In addition to sulfating (see the picture), the big one is that the battery no longer holds a charge the traditional six-to-eight-hour a day.

 In order to prolong the life of your batteries, I have a few maintenance tips.